Get Creative with Your Vocals

-Vocal processing techniques are complicated, but they also represent a never-ending creative process with countless different manipulation approaches.
+Vocal processing techniques are complicated but represent a never-ending creative process with countless different manipulation approaches.
 One of the most innovative ways to alter the vocals is pitch editing with the help of vocoder effects.
 Check out the following tutorial to find out more.

 VocalSynth by Izotope